Kubernetes PetSets

 Diagram: Docker Container.
 Source Docker.

-Docker networks are virtual networks allowing containers to communicate with each other and the outside world.
+Docker networks are virtual networks that allow containers to communicate with each other and the outside world.
 They provide isolation, security, and flexibility to manage network traffic flow between containers.
 By default, when you create a new Docker container, it is connected to a default bridge network, which allows communication with other containers on the same host.

 Notice the subnets assigned of 172.17.0.0/16.
-So the default gateway ( exit point) is set to the docker0 bridge.
+So, the default gateway ( exit point) is set to the docker0 bridge.

 Docker networking